SANdood/Ecobee-Suite/README.md

 2. stat.auto()
 3. cancelReservation(stat.id, app.id, 'modeOff')

-This order is important, because the entire SmartThings world is asynchronous.
+This order is important, because the entire Hubitat world is asynchronous.
 You want to be sure to grab the reservation before you turn off the device, and then you want to wait until you have turned the device back on AFTER you turn it on.

   [Note: the revised implementation of Reservations in v1.6.10 and later uses atomicState variables to hold the reservations, explicitly to minimize race conditions.
 That said, I'm sure that they can still occur.]